tak-o-kat/go-lito/README.md

 ./lito daemon -s
 ```

-This will start lito without the api server.
+This will start lito with the api server and only serving requests locally.
 The lito logger should display some output to the stdout.
 Please make sure there are no errors and the data displayed is correct.
 You should only see INF, DBG, and WRN (in case DB does not exist) log data.
-Here is an example, you may get a Warning about creating a new sqlite file, that's normal it's just your first time runnign lito.
+Here is an example, you may get a Warning about creating a new sqlite file, that's normal it's just your first time running lito:

 ![Lito Serivce](https://raw.githubusercontent.com/tak-o-kat/go-lito/refs/heads/main/images/lito-daemon.png)